zotonic/zotonic/doc/ref/actions/action_config_delete.rst

 .. include:: meta-config_delete.rst

+Trigger the deletion of a configuration value.
+Used in the admin.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation